 It helps the UCISA community to share best practice, maximise cost effectiveness, develop ideas and inform and support policy making within their institution, nationally and internationally.

 Information technology and systems have become fundamental to universities, colleges and other educational institutions as vital infrastructure supporting an excellent student experience and operational efficiency.
 UCISA membership remains a priority for almost all UK universities and higher education colleges.

-Although primarily focused on the higher education sector, increasing integration, shared concerns and strengthening relationships across all sectors mean that UCISA membership is of value to many other types of educational institution.
+Although primarily focused on the higher education sector, increasing integration, shared concerns and strengthening relationships across all educational sectors mean that UCISA membership is of value to many other types of institution.

-UCISA is also important to those with a commercial interest in the education sector, especially through the annual conferences, which provide a unique opportunity to meet and communicate with those involved in information systems and technology delivery within universities and colleges.
+UCISA is also important to those with a commercial interest in the education sector, especially through the annual conferences, which provides a unique opportunity to meet and communicate with those involved in information systems and technology delivery within universities and colleges.